Global Wealth ManagementTrack your US and India wealth in one place

 For property held over 24 months, long-term capital gains tax is 12.5% without indexation (2024 rules).
 If your father bought property for ₹30 lakhs and you sell it for ₹1.8 crores, capital gain is ₹1.5 crores.
 Tax owed: ₹18.75 lakhs.

-NRIs face higher TDS rates: 20% on long-term gains, 30% on short-term.
+NRIs face TDS under Section 195: approximately 14.95% on long-term gains (12.5% base rate plus 15% surcharge plus 4% cess), and 30% on short-term gains.
+This aligns with the 12.5% LTCG rate introduced by Finance Act 2024.
 Apply for lower TDS using Form 13 if your actual liability is lower.

 Understanding capital gains tax for NRIs helps plan property sales strategically.